 Heritage Ohio has a recording of the webinar "Utilizing Economic Injury Disaster Loans,” recorded on March 24.
 Joshua Stutzman from the U.S. Small Business Administration explained who is eligible and what steps to take to apply for an SBA Economic Injury Disaster Loan.
 Learn more here.

-Heritage Ohio will hold the webinar, "How to Create an Online Experience for your Customers to Support Your Brick and Mortar Business," April 8 from 1-2 pm.
+Heritage Ohio held the webinar, "How to Create an Online Experience for your Customers to Support Your Brick and Mortar Business," April 8.
 Learn more here.

-HUB International will hold the webinar “Small Business Assistance Available Under the CARES Act,” April 2 at 3 pm.
+HUB International held the webinar “Small Business Assistance Available Under the CARES Act,” April 2 at 3 pm.
 Learn more here.

 The Independent Museum Professionals Network has compiled a list of tips for those new to working remotely.
 Learn more here.

 Independent Sector has teamed with Washington Council Ernst & Young to create a new resource to show how the Coronavirus Aid Relief and Economic Security (CARES) act will apply to your organizations and how to proceed with filing for assistance.
 Learn more here.